johnb30/PETRARCH_old/README.md

 PETRARCH
 ========

-Repository for the devlopment of the Python-language successor to the TABARAI event-data coding program.
+Repository for the development of the Python-language successor to the TABARAI event-data coding program.

 ###Current Usage